phdye/hierarchy/docs/High-Level-Design.md

 ### 1. Overview

-The `hierarchy` project is a command-line tool designed to generate and display the directory structure of a given directory.
+The `pdirtree` project is a command-line tool designed to generate and display the directory structure of a given directory.
 It supports ignoring files and directories based on `.gitignore` rules and can optionally generate a zip file of the directory structure.

 ### 2. Objectives